 Overlooking Sydney Harbour at Mosman, Taronga Zoo plays host to one of the country’s rarest and most endangered seal species, the Australian sea lion.
 Watch these graceful ‘ballerinas of the sea’ from the underwater viewing gallery.
 Other highlights in Taronga Zoo’s Great Southern Oceans precinct include the Penguin Encounter, an intimate tour that allows groups of four to hand feed little penguins, the world’s smallest penguin species.

-There’s one photo that’s essential in every Australian album: a cuddle with a koala.
 Lone Pine is Australia’s largest koala sanctuary, and it’s conveniently located less than 30 minutes from the centre of Brisbane.
 The sanctuary is home to more than 130 koalas, as well as 150 free-ranging kangaroos and wallabies.
-Sign up for the Koala Encounter to watch a koala health check, then enter the enclosure for a cuddle and your close-up.
+Sign up for the Koala Encounter to watch a koala health check, then enter the enclosure for a close-up experience.
 Exclusive small group sessions cater for up to six people at a time, ensuring everyone gets a chance to interact with these furry creatures.
 If you want to add extra thrills to your Lone Pine experience, enquire about having your photo snapped with a giant bird of prey, lizard or snake.